AlKhrulev/Manpages/markdown/git.md

 `A->B->C, C=HEAD`
 :   Can squash C->B, B->A, not reverse.ß

 ### Commands

-git rebase *TARGET*
+git rebase *UPSTREAM*
-:   integrate all changes that are not in *TARGET* from the current HEAD into *TARGET*(i.e. commits from `git log TARGET..HEAD`)
+:   integrate all changes that are not in *UPSTREAM* but in HEAD into *UPSTREAM*(i.e. commits from `git log UPSTREAM..HEAD`)

 git rebase *CommitHash*^
 :   rebase from *CommitHash*(inclusive).
 Typically what you want

-git rebase *TARGET* *SOURCE*
+git rebase *UPSTREAM* *BRANCH*
 :   See below for an example.
-This is essentially the same as `git checkout SOURCE && git rebase TARGET`
+This is essentially the same as `git checkout BRANCH && git rebase UPSTREAM`

 `git rebase -i origin/develop HEAD`
 :   "rebase my current branch (*HEAD*) onto *origin/develop*".